 Be sure that compost for use in container gardens reaches 105º–145ºF during

+the composting process.
 This will kill many pests and diseases.
 Soil

 with visible destructive pests should be discarded.